open-infra-learning/Awesome-Flyte/en/Flyte-Overview.md

     - Flyte can run tasks on popular data platforms like Databricks, Snowflake, and AWS Batch while still providing centralized workflow management, monitoring, and error handling.

+## How to Run Workflow in Flyte?

+> 我們可能需要一個快速的 overview 說 Flyte 怎麼用? 還不確定要放哪

+The most basic use case of Flyte is to create the workflow (a DAG) containing multiple tasks with simple Python syntax (see below).
+Then we can run the workflow in cluster Pod with `pyflyte run --remote task.py wf`.
+You can then see the pod is created for executing tasks, and status is updated to the Flyte console, which is the dashboard.
+How simple it is!

+(Put the code/screenshot here)

+By running the workflow, we can access the Flyte console with the URL printed in the terminal.
+Flyte console is an UI interface for monitoring the workflow status, loggings, and do other operations like retrying.

+(Put the Flyte console image here)